Don’t you hate it when you’re ready to source your next Amazon product but you cannot come up with any good product ideas? Same.

 To help you brainstorm Amazon product ideas, I want to challenge you to strengthen your idea muscle.
 You’ll come up with good ideas, and after some time, you’ll be a more creative thinker.
 Sit down each day without distraction.
 Pick a category, and write down 10 product ideas.

-This may seem easy, but you may discover that around number 6 or 7, your “brain starts to sweat,” as James puts it.
-Think about it: when you workout at they gym, the muscle building comes after you’re comfortable.
+While this may seem easy, but you may discover that around number 6 or 7, your “brain starts to sweat,” as James puts it.
+Think about it: when you work out at the gym, the muscle-building comes after you’re comfortable.
 If you stop lifting the weight when it starts to hurt, you won’t see results.
 When you’re brainstorming, get past the difficulty and push yourself.
-This is where you may find some of your golden nugget ideas.
+And this is where you may find some of your golden nugget ideas.

 Here are some categories to get you started: